wendyverdonk93/docs/content/faq/api/generating-your-api-key.md

 ---
 You need an API key to make API calls between your ecommerce platform and MultiSafepay to process data and payments.

-You can only request an API key once you have entered a website URL your MultiSafepay Control.
+You can only request an API key once you have entered a website URL your MultiSafepay account.
 They key only works when the URL is there.